About the Sandford Awards

 The Awards are held at Lambeth Palace, where prize money totaling approximately £4,000 is awarded to the winners.

-Entries are now being invited for the 2017 Awards.
 The Trust welcomes submissions from news, current affairs, factual, the arts, music, drama and comedy – as well as from teams producing specifically ‘religious’ commissions.
-Full eligibility criteria and entry forms can be found here.